What is a DConnect®

 - Full PV utilisation possible

 Greenhouses need a lot of light, heat and humidity.
 The laying battery needs heat and chicken farming urgently needs ventilation.
 Piglet rearing needs infrared lamps, fish farming needs tanks at the same temperature all the time.
 The dairy farmer depends on the milking machine and milk cooling.
 The cheese dairy needs the same constant temperature and humidity for months.
 The dependence on the public electricity grid is not only existential, but also expensive.
 Yet almost all such farms could be self-sufficient with their large roof areas and a corresponding photovoltaic system.
 Or at least reduce their electricity bill enormously.
 An energy-efficient DC microgrid with ecological salt battery storage as well as a fully utilisable PV system are a possibility to cushion power peaks at low cost.
-Full autonomy as well as higher self-sufficiency are only the side effects for self-consumption optimisation, power security through UPS and electricity cost reduction.
+Full autonomy as well as higher self-sufficiency are only the side effects for self-consumption optimisation, power security and electricity cost reduction.
 The existing diesel generator becomes a relic of the past without polluting the air every day - to the benefit of our environment.
 It is the backup for really long-term emergencies.

 Areas of application